-T. "Inquiry" means a Grievance received by the Office of the Chief Disciplinary Counsel that, even if true, does not allege Professional Misconduct or Disability or is not submitted by a person listed in paragraph G.
+T. "Inquiry" means any written matter concerning attorney conducta Grievance received by the Office of the Chief Disciplinary Counsel that, even if true, does not allege Professional Misconduct or Disability or is not submitted by a person listed in paragraph G.

-FF.
+- FF.
 "Sanction" means any of the following:

 - 1. Disbarment.

 - 2. Resignation in lieu of discipline.

 - 3. Indefinite Disability suspension.

 - 4. Suspension for a term certain.

-5. Probation of suspension, which probation may be concurrent with the period of suspension, upon such reasonable terms as are appropriate under the circumstances.
+- 5. Probation of suspension, which probation may be concurrent with the period of suspension, upon such reasonable terms as are appropriate under the circumstances.

 - 6. Interim suspension.

 - 7. Public reprimand.

 - 8. Private reprimand.